 For over 40 years, the Continuing and Alternative Education program at Salem High School has offered a wide variety of programs and services to the Greater Salem Community.
 Our teachers and staff take great pride in our program and classes and strive to meet a wide variety of student needs.
 Participants in our programs come from diverse backgrounds and help make this program an important community resource.

 Each year hundreds of students walk through our doors to earn credits towards a high school diploma, to learn English, to develop new skills, to strengthen basic academic skills, to learn a new hobby, and to meet others in the community.
 One of the most inspiring programs we offer is for students with developmental disabilities who wish to continue learning and socializing with others in a classroom setting.
 The core mission of our program is to offer quality educational programs to learners of all ages and backgrounds and to help them reach their academic and personal goals.

 High School Equivalency Exam: Salem High School is an official High School Equivalency (HiSET) Testing Center (computer or paper-based test).
-See more information on the ABE tab above and the steps needed to register for the exam.
+See testing dates below.
+Click the ABE tab above for more information about the HiSET and steps needed to register for the exam.

 Adult Basic Education (ABE) programs serve students ages 18 and over who are not enrolled in school and who want to improve their basic skills in reading, writing, math, listening, and speaking.
 Adult Basic Education is designed to provide educational opportunities leading to acquiring basic literacy, employment, postsecondary education, and training, and also helps students prepare to take the HiSET exam.
 Free program; registration is required.
 Classes meet on Monday and Wednesday, 6:00-8:00 pm, registration is ongoing.
 See more information on the ABE tab above.